appacademy/jump-start/jumpstart-files/part3/enumerables_readings.md

   ```

 #### `#select`
-  Returns a new collection but only with the elements that whose code block evaluated to `true`
+  Returns a new collection but only with the elements whose code block evaluated to `true`

   ```ruby
     dictionary = {